Ryley4/3-Node-ION-DTN-Chat/README.md

 The scenario for this simulation involved a router connected to a switch, which was then connected to three nodes.

-When the scenario is active, double-click on the nodes Let X be a node num:
+When the scenario is active, double-click on the nodes.
+Let X be a node num:
 ```
 root@nX
 ```

-su over to an admin profile:
+`su` over to an admin profile:
 ```
 su <profile_name>
 ```